 Daniel David Palmer is widely credited with giving the first chiropractic adjustment in 1895.
 He also established the first chiropractic school in 1897 in Davenport, Iowa.
 From that point forward, Palmer and others continued to refine chiropractic manual adjusting techniques as well as study how manual manipulation can relieve pain and improve function.
 While spinal manipulation continues to be a centerpiece of chiropractic care, modern chiropractors have developed a variety of practice styles, featuring different therapies and modalities, to address patients’ needs.
 They practice a holistic approach to health care that generally excludes drugs or surgery.1

 As the new profession was getting on its feet in the early 20th century, chiropractors began organizing into professional societies.
-These groups launched efforts to standardize education and support research.2 Today, there are almost 20 chiropractic colleges in the United States accredited by the Council on Chiropractic Education, an organization that operates under the auspices of the U.S. Department of Education.
-Over the years, the chiropractic profession has received millions in federal funding for scientific research thanks to robust research programs at several of the colleges.
+These groups launched efforts to standardize education and support research.2 Today, there are almost 20 chiropractic colleges in the United States accredited by the Council on Chiropractic Education, which was officially recognized in 1974 by the U.S. Department of Education as the accrediting agency for chiropractic schools.
+In 1996, the U.S. government began funding chiropractic research through the National Institutes for Health and over the years the profession has received millions in federal funding for scientific research thanks to robust research programs at several of the colleges.

 Chiropractic is a regulated healthcare profession in the United States and has been for more than 100 years.
 Before being granted a license to practice, doctors of chiropractic (DCs) must meet stringent educational and competency standards set forth by the National Board of Chiropractic Examiners and individual states.
 Kansas was the first state to license chiropractic in 1913.
 Today, all 50 U.S. states, the District of Columbia, all U.S. territories, and more than 40 countries worldwide license chiropractors.

 With an increasing body of research supporting its approach, the chiropractic profession has over time become integrated into many healthcare systems, hospitals, and public and private health and managed care plans.
 Spinal manipulation was first included in Medicare in 1972 (efforts continue to expand the services that chiropractors can provide to Medicare beneficiaries), and two years later in 1974 chiropractic care became a benefit in the Federal Employee Health Benefits Program.
-Chiropractic is a benefit in most state workers’ compensation programs, as well.
+Chiropractic is also a benefit in most state workers’ compensation programs.

 Nondrug pain relief has been especially important to active-duty members of the military as well as veterans, many of whom experience chronic musculoskeletal pain as a result of their service.
 Congress passed legislation in 1993 to include chiropractic in the U.S. Department of Defense healthcare system.
 Today Chiropractic services are available to active-duty personnel at more than 60 military bases in the United States, Germany and Japan.